Introduction

 What types of leads are there?

-When you generate leads for your business through marketing activities, distinguish between different types of leads, each representing a different stage of the buying process:
+When you leads genereert for your business through marketing activities, you distinguish between different types of leads, each representing a different stage of the buying process:

 - IQL: information qualified lead.
 The potential customer seeks information about a product or service.